The TIAFT YS Awards are announced at the TIAFT business meeting, and the prizes awarded at the Farewell Banquet during each meeting.

 L. Ambach, S. König, W. Weinmann

-Institute of Forensic Medicine Bern, University of Bern, Faculty of Medicine, Bern, Switzerland - Best Poster Award at TIAFT Meeting 2012
+Institute of Forensic Medicine Bern, University of Bern, Faculty of Medicine, Bern, Switzerland

 not given